 Not like a little amazing….like the kind of amazing where you study her photos and think to yourself, why didn’t I stack the plates on a cutting board and add a kind of fuzzy bottle of milk and finish off the scene with sprinkles?

-Well…..today Lisa is going to tell us all about the why and the how and behind the scenes of brilliant photo styling.
+Well today Lisa is going to tell us all about the why and the how and behind the scenes and tons of photography styling tips.
 It’s just like a mini class with beautiful pictures.
 She’s going to share her top 11 tips for getting photos to look like the one I just posted above.

 And one more thing.
 As you read the tips…you might notice the occasional aside in parenthesis.